mrocklin/cmsc15200/assignments/hw5/index.md

 You should create an input file stream (this is done for you), create a lookup table for the accounts, and then read in and handle messages one at a time affecting the account book at each step.

-You should do this until you receive the `"quit"` message
+You should do this until the file runs out. `nextMessage` will return `NULL` when it reaches the end of the file.

 Example Input/Output
 --------------------